lauirene/cse428/README.md

 - input_submatrix_width: input submatrix column size, default: 224.
 - stride: scanning stride for the input Hi-C matrix, default: 20.
 - scan_boundary: off-diagonal bound for the scanning, default: 0 (to save time).
 - trained_model_path: load fine-tuned model for inference.
+Here the model should be [hicfoundation_resolution.pth.tar](hicfoundation_model/hicfoundation_resolution.pth.tar).
+Make sure you follow the installment instructions to download it before you run.
 - output_dir: output directory to save the results, default: hicfoundation_inference.
 - gpu: which gpu to use, default: None (will use all GPU).
 You can specify --gpu="0" to only use GPU 0, you can also specify --gpu="0,1" to use GPU0 and GPU1.
 - genome_id: genome id for generating .hic file.
 Must be one of hg18, hg19, hg38, dMel, mm9, mm10, anasPlat1, bTaurus3, canFam3, equCab2, galGal4, Pf3D7, sacCer3, sCerS288c, susScr3, or TAIR10; alternatively, this can be the path of the chrom.sizes file that lists on each line the name and size of the chromosomes.